 He gave us the instructions – “Forward and fast“.

 All of us got back to work and started rowing our paddles in the forward direction.
 It was difficult, very difficult in fact, as we were against the fast currents of the river.
 We did manage to slightly go up on River Indus against the current.

 The instructor looked at me and said “Jump now!
 You have two minutes and after that we would land up in the Sangam.“

 I excitedly turned and leaped inside the water, which was warmer than the water in River Zanskar.
 The instruction was to tightly hold the rope tied to the raft.
-I was told not to leave the rope at any point of time as the currents at both rivers were strong and both rivers had whirlpools (okay, let’s ignore that fact for now).
+I was told not to leave the rope at any point of time as the currents at both rivers were strong and both of them had whirlpools.
 And I obediently followed his instructions (well most of the times).
 And Oh-My-God what a wonderful experience that was!